BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 **As a result, yes, you have types of machine learning that will generate a series of *if* and *else*.
 But, you have also plenty of algorithms that try to find the variables of an equation or vectors.**

-## You never write the series of “if” and “else” yourself
+## You never write the series of if and else yourself

 Let’s go back to the decision tree.
 As we’ve seen, the result could be translated as a series of *if* and *else*.